danrocha/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### R1D13: January 23, 2018

+**Today's Progress**: Got my tries to work!
+But it is still a bit blurry how things are working in the background.

+**Thoughts**: I feel the "click" coming...

 ### R1D12: January 22, 2018

 **Today's Progress**: Ugh, having a hard type of data structures in C, in particular with tries!
 Need a night's sleep to figure this out.